ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 Similarly in the transit VPC route all enterprise and cloud traffic through the firewall-router in the same zone as the originating transit instance.
 For example a transit test instance 10.0.0.4 (Dallas 1) attempting contact with 10.1.1.4 (Dallas 2) will be sent through the firewall-router in Dallas 1: 10.0.0.196.

-Egress routes in transit VPC for the three zone configuration:
+Egress routes in transit for the three zone configuration:

 zone|destination|next_hop
 --|--|--